jasmitha2001/EYHackathon-Prioritize-Vaccine-Delivery/README.md

   limiting the spread of COVID-19.

 ## Objective
-  creating a predictive model to help make informed decisions/insights around epidemiological and vaccine supply circumstances and priority group segments that
+  Creating a predictive model to help make informed decisions/insights around epidemiological and vaccine supply circumstances and priority group segments that